transcend-io/terragrunt-atlantis-config/README.md

 terragrunt-atlantis-config generate --ignore-parent-terragrunt
 ```

-Finally, check the log output for the YAML.
+Finally, check the log output (or your output file) for the YAML.

 ## License